LukasHostettler/cellulo-localization/README.md

-# cellulo-software
+# cellulo-localization
-All software related to the cellulo project.
+All software related to the pattern recognition of the cellulo project.

 This will include:
  - cellulo_localization A library capable of decoding Positions from images